 The cheapest place to buy property right now in Wales is the town of Fairbourne.
 With a little over 1,000 residents spread out over less than 500 homes, this seaside village falls under ‘managed retreat’ due to rising sea levels.
 By 2050, the government will completely stall maintaining the sea defences and estimate a complete evacuation by 2062.
 While this is an exceptional case, it is an example of how climate change is sure to affect property rates, especially in coastal areas.

 Wales is known for its high property taxes, which is why recommendations of its rental prospects might be confusing to those wanting a new home.
 However, to property watchers, the future of work from home doesn’t seem to be leaving anytime soon, making Wales currently the property market offering the best affordability ratio.
+Hopefully, we have satisfied you and have provided enough explanation as to “why is property so cheap in Wales.”

 I’m Kunzes and I’m a freelance writer and copy editor based in India.
 I have an academic background in Literature and Creative Writing.
 In my free time you’ll catch me reading and reviewing books for my bookstagram and listening to true crime podcasts.